-The Pueblo Campus has a two-story library in the Academic Building.
+The Fremont Campus spacious and well-lit library at the west side of the Fremont building.
 The mission of PCC Libraries is to "provide access to information, teach students information skills for life-long learning, and support PCC's community role".
 Library services are available to all currently enrolled students, faculty, and staff.

-At the Academic Building Library; books, other physical materials, laptops, computer accessories, calculators, and digital voice recorders are available for checkout.
-The Pueblo Campus Library offers study rooms and open study spaces in a comfortable environment.
-Black and white printing / scanning options are available as well.
+At the library, books, other physical materials, laptops, computer accessories, calculators, and digital voice recorders are available for checkout.
+The Fremont Campus Library offers study rooms, testing rooms and open study spaces in a comfortable environment.